dolph/recipes/barbecue/pork-ribs.md

 > Total time: 6-30 hours

-1. [Remove silverskin](http://www.finecooking.com/article/how-to-remove-silverskin-from-ribs).
+1. Dry with paper towels.
+[Remove silverskin](http://www.finecooking.com/article/how-to-remove-silverskin-from-ribs).
 Lightly apply slather.
 Season pretty heavily with kosher salt.
 Generously apply rub (as much as will stick).
 Wrap with foil and refridgerate 2-24 hours.

 2. Allow the meat to warm up at room temperature (~30 minutes) while the smoker comes to temperature.